Kelvur/my-config/guides/vs_code.md

 ### Configure Shortcuts

-Go to `File -> Preferences -> Keyboard Shortcuts -> Open Keyboard Shortcuts(JSON)` and replace what you see for thit:
+Go to `File -> Preferences -> Keyboard Shortcuts -> Open Keyboard Shortcuts(JSON)` and replace what you see for this:

 ```json
 // Place your key bindings in this file to override the defaultsauto[]